Discover East Yorkshire's wildlife

 Tophill Low Nature Reserve

 Yorkshire Water's Tophill Low Nature Reserve has a growing reputation as one of the best places to see an array of wildlife in Yorkshire; from the iconic kingfisher, to regular sightings of otters, grass snakes and orchid-filled meadows in summer.
-Autumn and winter find colourful ducks arriving in their thousands, all enjoyed from 12 viewing hides and a new family welcome centre planned for 2016.
+Autumn and winter find colourful ducks arriving in their thousands, all enjoyed from 12 viewing hides and a new viewing gallery (opened in 2017) with displays and nest cameras.

-The reserve is open daily 9am - 6pm in summer and 9am - 4pm in winter.
-Admission for adults is £3.30 and £1.50 for concessions.
+The reserve is open every day of the year 9am - 6pm (Reception hide is open when staffed).
+Admission for adults is £3.50 and £1.80 for concessions.
 Please note dogs are not allowed on the reserve or to be kept in cars.

 North Cave Wetlands